alexjh/scf-wiki/How-to-Install-SCF.md

 ## Requirements for Kube

-The various machines (`api`, `kube`, and `node`) of the k8s cluster must be configured in a particular way to support the execution of `SCF`.
+The various machines (`api`, `kube`, and `node`) of the kubernetes cluster must be configured in a particular way to support the execution of `SCF`.
 These requirements are, in general:

 * Kernel parameters `cgroup_enable=memory` and `swapaccount=1`
 * `docker info` must show `overlay2`.
 * `kube-dns` must be be running and `4/4 ready`.
 * Either `ntp` or `systemd-timesyncd` must be installed and active.
-* The k8s cluster must have a storage class SCF can refer to.
+* The kubernetes cluster must have a storage class SCF can refer to.
 * Privileged must be enabled in `kube-apiserver`.
 * Privileged must be enabled in `kubelet`.
 * DNS has to resolve the domain stored in the environment variable `SCF_DOMAIN`.